Autumn, but not regularly

 The aim of the course is to give an introduction to the history of Sami religion with emphasis on the indigenous religion, but the process of religious change, different forms of Sami Christianity, and Sami religiosity today are also dealt with.

-The course unit can be studied at 200 and 300 level, and it can be included as an independent unit in a Bachelor´s Programme.
-RELV208 is an optional unit within the Bachelor´s Programme in the Study of Religion
+RELV208 is an optional unit within the Bachelor´s Programme in the Study of Religion.

 The student shall by the end of the course have gained the following learning outcome defined in knowledge, skills, and general competence: